parisba/SAConEU19/SAConBerlin2019_presentation.md

 # Survey Participation

-^ OK, so the primary means of data collection we used was a collection of free-form surveys.
+^ MARS: OK, so the primary means of data collection we used was a collection of free-form surveys.
 By free-form, we mean we asked for text answers, of as long as people felt like giving us.

 ---